-Servic es that are covered for you What you must pay when you get these services • Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location • Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: O You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances • Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if : O You're not a new patient and O The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if : O You're not a new patient and O The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment • Consultation your doctor has with other doctors by phone, internet, or electronic health record
+Services that are covered for you What you must pay when you get these services Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: • You have an in-person visit within 6 months prior to your first telehealth visit • You have an in-person visit every 12 months while receiving these telehealth services • Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: • You're not a new patient and • The check-in isn't related to an office visit in the past 7 days and • The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: • You're not a new patient and • The evaluation isn't related to an office visit in the past 7 days and • The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone,

 Servio ces that are covered for you What you must pay when you get these services • Second opinion by another network provider prior to surgery You will pay the cost-sharing that applies to specialist services (as described under "Physician/Practitioner services, including doctor's office visits"). • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) \$20 copayment for each Medicare-covered non-routine dental care services.
 Prior Authorization is required.
 Your provider should contact our Plan prior to providing services.
-Dadia -4 ¢20 4 C 1 Podiatry services Medicare-covered services include: \$20 copayment for each Medicare-covered podiatry · Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) service. • Routine foot care for members with certain medical conditions affecting the lower limbs.
+Podia atry services \$20 copayment for each Medic care-covered services include: Medicare-covered podiatry service. • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) • Routine foot care for members with certain medical conditions affecting the lower limbs.
 Routine foot care includes the cutting or removal of corns and calluses; the trimming, cutting, clipping or debridement of nails; and other hygienic and preventive maintenance care of the feet. • You must have a visit with your primary care physician or other ordering physician within six months of your podiatry appointment.
 Have this date handy when checking in for your appointment. • If you have an underlying condition, like diabetes, you must be seeing your ordering physician for it as it relates to your routine foot care.
 Your physician must document the underlying condition and include the information in the order (even though it's part of your medical record).
 This needs to occur every six months to qualify for coverage.